Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 ***Bruuk***

-“So they’re just leaving music playing until the very end?”
+"So they’re just leaving music playing until the very end?"

-“It’s…kind of a tradition, I guess.
-The World Service never goes off the air.”
+"It’s…kind of a tradition, I guess.
+The World Service never goes off the air."

-“...Well…traditions are important, I suppose.”
+"...Well…traditions are important, I suppose."
 Bruuk considered the audio feed a moment longer.
 He recognized what was playing, from somewhere, though he couldn’t put a name to it.
 Something slow, and profoundly tragic, with a soaring violin solo that trailed out on a high note.
 Entirely appropriate to the moment.

 A moment’s silence, then a calm clear voice.

-*“This is the BBC World Service.
+*"This is the BBC World Service.
 This is your final evacuation notice.
 There are fewer than ten minutes remaining until zero hour.
 You must reach a jump array immediately.
 Do not delay.
 Do not pause to recover any personal belongings.
 You must reach a jump array and operate it within the next nine minutes, or you will not survive.
-This is your final warning.”*
+This is your final warning."*

-“Little redundant,” Ian grunted.
+"Little redundant," Ian grunted.

-“I guess…” Bruuk agreed, heavily.
-“But…they’ve got to try, right?
-If even one person changes their mind…”
+"I guess…" Bruuk agreed, heavily.
+"But…they’ve got to try, right?
+If even one person changes their mind…"

-“They’re not gonna, at this point.”
-Ian inhaled as the next music began, something low and stately. “...Yeah.
-That’s appropriate.”
+"They’re not gonna, at this point."
+Ian inhaled as the next music began, something low and stately. "...Yeah.
+That’s appropriate."

-“What is it?”
+"What is it?"
 Dora asked

-“It’s called *‘I Vow to Thee my Country.’* Not surprised it’s one of the last things they chose to play.”
+"It’s called *‘I Vow to Thee my Country.’* Not surprised it’s one of the last things they chose to play."
 He sighed heavily, then wrestled his face back into order.
-Bruuk could smell the emotion rolling off him, but…he was holding it together, for now. “...final position check.”
+Bruuk could smell the emotion rolling off him, but…he was holding it together, for now. "...final position check."

 Urgug’s flanks were white with tension; his facial tentacles rippled as he checked the navigation console again.
-“Unchanged.
-We’re safe.”
+"Unchanged.
+We’re safe."

-“Right.”
+"Right."
 Ian cleared his throat.
-“Thanks.”
+"Thanks."

 Urgug dipped his head.